 Watson, CPNS p.
 378, suggests that a number of places in south Scotland with 'Moss-' are Brittonic name-phrases with mayes-; if so, the term may have acquired some specific sense in Cumbric usage such as 'a common, shared field'.
 However, a few may be 'inversion compounds' with Scots moss- 'marshland': see MacQueen (1956) at p.
+140, and Clancy (2020) argues for this having been adopted into Gaelic in Galloway.
+Possible Brittonic formations are:

-140. Possible Brittonic formations are: Mossbrock Gairy (also Mossbrook) Kcb (Carsphairn) PNGall p.
-213 + -brich, see brijth and discussion there.
+Mossbrock Gairy (also Mossbrook) Kcb (Carsphairn) PNGall p.
+213 + -\brich, see brijth and discussion there.

-Mosscolly ELo (Haddington) + -coll- ?+ - \bar{q} g or - \bar{q} g, Gaelicised as -aich.
+Mosscolly ELo (Haddington) + -coll- $?+ -\bar{i}g$ or $-\bar{\varrho}g$ , Gaelicised as -aich.